Anti-Bribery for Sales · Module 2 of 2

 Stop the tickets.
 Propose a working lunch instead, through Naomi.

-Tell Joe the tickets don't go. £620 a head, ten days from submission, to the buyer scoring the bid, hits both Section 1 indicators (value plus timing) before anyone has read a word of the proposal.
-Counter-propose a working lunch in Diana's diary, sub-£100 a head, agenda shared in advance, pre-cleared by Naomi this week.
-The face-time happens, the inducement reading doesn't.
+Tickets don't go. £620 a head, ten days from submission, to the buyer scoring the bid, hits both Section 1 indicators on value and timing.
+Counter-propose a working lunch, sub-£100 a head, agenda shared, pre-cleared by Naomi.
+Face-time happens, inducement reading doesn't.

 Your choice